stud131/docs-monaca/content/reference/cordova_7.1/file-transfer.en.md

     `mimeType` | The mime type of the data to upload.
 Defaults to image/jpeg.
 (DOMString) `params` | A set of optional key/value pairs to pass in the HTTP request.
 (Object) `chunkedMode` | Whether to upload the data in chunked streaming mode.
 Defaults to true.
 (Boolean) `headers` | A map of header name/header values.
-Use an array to specify more than one value.
-On iOS, FireOS, and Android, if a header named Content-Type is present, multipart form data will NOT be used.
+Use a hash to specify one or more than one value.
+On iOS and Android, if a header named Content-Type is present, multipart form data will NOT be used.
 (Object)

 -   **trustAllHosts**: [Optional] defaults to `false`.
 If set to `true`, it accepts all security certificates.
-This is useful since Android rejects self-signed security certificates.
 Not recommended for production use.
 Supported on Android and iOS. *(boolean)*

 ##### Example